-There is no journey, road, trail, location too far or weather conditions too adverse for Peter Boehringer to follow the call and photograph the American Southwest.
+There is no journey, road, trail, location too far or weather conditions too adverse for Peter Boehringer to follow the call and explore and photograph the American southwest deserts.

-With Peter Boehringer’s move from Switzerland to California May 2002, its captivating landscapes, the tremendous improvement of digital SLR cameras, as well as the digital darkroom rekindled his old passion for photography.
-His main areas of interest are landscape, wildlife and nature, especially in the American Southwest.
-Latter made him move from California to New Mexico end July 2010.
+Its captivating landscapes, the tremendous improvement of digital SLR cameras and the digital darkroom rekindled my passion – landscape photography, especially in the American Southwest.
+The latter made me finally move to New Mexico 2010.

-Peter Boehringer loves moody skies and extreme weather conditions but his favorite time to photograph is dusk and dawn – when you share the space with nature.
-These early and late moments in the day mean leaving his sleeping bag and tent as early as 3:30am in the summer months or returning to his tent at midnight to be on location when first light is at the right moment.
-He usually check the weather and moon phase to best judge tide, cloud, sun, moon and star movements before heading off on a photography trip.
+I love moody skies and extreme weather conditions, but my favorite time to photograph is dusk and dawn – when you share the space with nature.
+These early and late moments in the day mean leaving my sleeping bag as early as 3:30 am in the summer months or returning to my tent at midnight to be on location when light is at the right moment.

 The mood and atmosphere in the twilight hours are pure religion.
-Peter Boehringer believes the essence of a good landscape shot comes down to exact composition, timing and light.
+I believe the essence of a good landscape shot comes down to exact composition, timing and light.
 Applying oneself closely to these fleeting elements are the essential components of any landscape photograph.
-Mastering these technical aspects is a constant study which he finds to be challenging and rewarding.
+Mastering these technical aspects is a constant study which I find to be challenging and rewarding.